Click to download the “AAM Nonprofit Voter Resources Guide – Yes You Can!” in PDF format.

 Why Participating Matters

 As nonprofits and community anchors, museums often serve communities frequently left out by the democratic process.
 Museums can play a critical role in creating more equitable representation in our democracy.
-Nonprofit VOTE’s Engaging New Voters report provides powerful information about gaps in voting that nonprofits, including museums, can help fill.
+Nonprofit VOTE’s Engaging New Voters report and Benefits of Voting resources provide powerful information about gaps in voting that nonprofits, including museums, can help fill.

 - Nonprofit VOTE: Benefits of Voting – Benefits for Nonprofits